froz42/42make/README.md

  - [x]  No relink 🙅‍♂️
  - [x]  Easy to configure and customize 🔨
  - [x] 42's Makefile norm ✨
+ - [x] Recompiling needed files when header file is edited 🔥

 ## How to use ?